-Fitted new carbon brushes but the motor still doesn’t work
+Fitted new brushes but the motor doesn’t run

-Did the motor run before you replaced the brushes?
-(Maybe they were replaced because they were sparking, or the motor was struggling, or simply during maintenance).
-If it did, then it’s clearly something you’ve done whilst fitting them in.
+The first thing to think about is, did the motor run before you replaced the brushes?
+Maybe they were replaced because they were sparking, or the motor was struggling, or simply during maintenance.
+If it did, run but now it doesn’t run at all then it’s clearly something you’ve done whilst fitting them.

 Take the brushes back out and make sure one or both haven’t stuck inside their holders.
 If the motor did run for several washes but then packed in check to see if both have been making good contact.
 If one is charred it may have been stuck in the holder.
 This can especially happen on older Hotpoint or Creda brushes if you didn’t release the small brass lug properly.
 The brush should be able to be pressed all the way in and spring straight back out when you let go.